MechanicalRabbit/DataKnots.jl/doc/src/primer.md

     3 │  3 │
     =#

-This semi-automated lifting lets us access rich statistical and data processing functions from within our queries.
+Lifting lets us use rich statistical and data processing functions from within our queries.

 ## Aggregate Queries